Antibiotics and Animal Agriculture: A Primer

 Why are antibiotics used in animal agriculture, and what can be done to ensure their appropriate use?

-This fact sheet was updated in January 2017 to reflect the full implementation of FDA policy and the release of 2015 sales data.
+This fact sheet was updated in February 2018 to reflect the release of 2016 FDA sales data.

 Each year, at least 23,000 Americans die and some 2 million are sickened from antibiotic-resistant bacterial infections.1 Antibiotics are crucial to the health of people and animals, but any use endangers their efficacy, as bacteria develop resistance to them over time.
 Therefore, to preserve these lifesaving drugs, antibiotics should be used as little as possible in all settings—including in health care and agriculture—and only when medically necessary and appropriate.